 - Setting: SSL Required Value: Enabled (1).
 Check the check box.
 This setting is ignored if port 443 is used in the hostname.

 - Setting: Username Value: Device owner's username.
 You can use a variable from the drop-down list.

 Picture: You can add/remove configuration keys with the blue buttons.

-Pro tip: You don’t need to enter the usernames and email addresses to the User pages manually if you import the data from Microsoft Active Directory or using a CSV file.
+You don't need to enter the usernames and email addresses to the User page manually if you import the data from Microsoft Active Directory or use a CSV file.
 See Importing user information from Microsoft AD or Importing users using CSV for more information.